 The most common types of skin cancer are basal cell carcinoma and squamous cell carcinoma in that order.
-Merkel cell, melanoma and sebaceous carcinoma are more rare types but are very dangerous and deadly forms of tumors.
+Merkel cell, melanoma and sebaceous carcinoma are rarer forms of cancerous tumors and yet are more dangerous and deadly.

 Please select a service below to learn more:

 The most common type of skin cancer is basal cell carcinoma.

 Melanoma results from a mutation in pigmented cells and can develop from moles as well.